 Transformation of Smart lockers Globally: Singapore, Indonesia & India

-Smart lockers are storage and parcel delivery services that have gained widespread popularity in Asia.
+Smart lockers are storage and parcel delivery services that have gained widespread popularity in Asia and are taking the lead already in conducting delivery activities.
 In Singapore, the Infocomm Media Development Authority (IMDA) – an agency under the Ministry of Communications and Information – piloted 62 locker stations across a residential district and in several shopping centres in Singapore in 2018.
 The pilot project produced interesting findings, particularly, drivers were able to deliver four times more than their door-step delivery counterparts.
 The participants in this pilot project found that they didn’t have to schedule their day around the delivery of their parcel and could simply collect it at any time that was convenient for them.
 Following on the success of the pilot project and to redress the lapse in the national postal service, the Singaporean will expand the network of smartlocker stations to 1000 nationwide.
 In the South African case, the national postal service has lagged behind and currently cannot meet the sudden growth in e-commerce.
 As South Africans, we have thrown in the towel with respect to the Post Office.
 Having your parcel delivered via the national postal service is as good as throwing it in a black hole, if you get anything, you are truly just lucky.

 India has also undergone a similar path.
 In 2015 two, start-ups launched their smart lockers across India.
 Although some of the smart lockers have been placed in residential complexes and thus making it inaccessible to neighboring buildings, to address this they have placed several of their smart lockers in office parks.
 For those, who are having a busy day at the office and can’t afford to run to the reception to receive their parcel or perhaps you would prefer some discretion and avoid questions from your colleagues about your parcel, this is definitely the solution.
 After work, you can conveniently collect your parcel and take it home without the third degree from your colleagues.